 Three in one

-Some boiling water taps offer the ability to pour hot water as well as boiling and cold settings.
+Our boiling water taps from the Kelvin collection offer the ability to pour boiling water as well as hot and cold settings.

 Four in one

 Four in one boiling water taps offer the option to pour filtered cold water in addition to hot, boiling and standard cold water options.
 Fahren are even set to release a spaarkling hot water tap in 2022.

 What is the tank capacity of boiling water taps?